OpenShift authentication with IPA

 attributes

-When a user logs into OpenShift using an IdentityProvider
+When a user logs into OpenShift using an IdentityProvider, a set of

 proxy Kubernetes object is created to represent that user.
 These